Press Releases

-Below you can find a list of JPI's most recent press releases.
+Below you can find a list of JPI's most recent press releases, as well as statements.
 If you have questions about our reports or our research and analysis, please contact our communications team.

 -